tsatria03/CookyCraze/docks/readme.txt

 natural_multiplier
 The payout multiplier for a natural blackjack, which is 21 on the first two cards.
 Standard casino rules use 1.5, meaning a 100 coin bet returns 250 coins total.

-This is a flat multiplier, meaning it is applied once to the bet amount and always produces the same result regardless of how many hands have been played.
-Setting this very high, such as 10 or more, will make blackjack an extremely powerful way to multiply stats and can unbalance the game quickly if bets are large.
+This is a flat multiplier applied once to the bet amount.
+Setting this very high will make blackjack an extremely powerful way to multiply stats and can unbalance the game quickly if bets are large.

 win_multiplier
 The payout multiplier for a standard win.
 Standard rules use 2, meaning a 100 coin bet returns 200 coins total.

 This is a flat multiplier.
 Setting it below 1 means the player always loses value even on a win, and setting it very high will make winning hands disproportionately rewarding.

 push_multiplier
 The payout multiplier for a push or tie.
 Standard rules use 1, meaning the player gets their original bet back.

 This is a flat multiplier.
 Setting it above 1 rewards ties, and setting it to 0 means the player loses their bet on a tie.

 min_bet